top of page

 What Questions Should You Ask a Retained Executive Search Firm Before You Sign Anything?

-The questions that separate the right search firm from the wrong one need to be asked before that meeting ends -- before the proposal is written, before the fee structure is agreed upon, and before a single candidate is contacted on your behalf.
+The questions that separate the right search firm from the wrong one need to be asked before that meeting ends, before the proposal is written, before the fee structure is agreed on, and before a single candidate is contacted on your behalf.

 After more than 30 years of running retained searches for mid-market companies in energy, manufacturing, and industrial sectors, these are the questions that tell a client everything they need to know.